 \section{Conclusions}

-In this paper, we propose a methodology for detecting multiple change-points in both within-series and cross-correlation structures of multivariate volatility processes.
-The two-stage methodology first transforms the $N$-dimensional series so that the structural change-points are detectable as change-points in the means of $N(N+1)/2$-dimensional transformed data, which serves as an input to the multiple change-point detection algorithm in the second stage.
-We show the consistency of the methodology in terms of the total number and locations of estimated change-points, and propose a bootstrap procedure for threshold selection, which shows reasonably good performance in our simulation studies.
-Finally, we apply the proposed method to demonstrate its usage in identifying periods of `stress' in a multivariate financial dataset consisting of thirty US Treasury zero-coupon yield curves and the S\&P500 index.
-This exercise indicates the efficacy of our methodology in risk management tasks, such as when calculating the (stressed) Value-at-Risk of a portfolio of risky assets.
+In this paper, we propose a two-stage methodology for detecting multiple change points in both within-series and cross-correlation structures of multivariate volatility processes.
+It first transforms the $N$-dimensional series so that complex structural change points are detectable as change points in the level of $N(N+1)/2$-dimensional transformed data, which provides an input to the multiple change point detection algorithm in the second stage.
+We show the theoretical consistency of the combined methodology in terms of the total number and locations of estimated change points, and verify its good performance on simulated datasets.
+Also, we demonstrate the efficacy of the proposed methodology in financial risk management.
+This exercise shows that, by identifying the period of stress from the dataset of the S\&P100 constituent stocks, our method can serve as a formulaic approach to calculating the (stressed) Value-at-Risk of a portfolio of risky assets.